ibm-cloud-docs/activity-tracker/data-security.md

 ### Data encryption
 {: #data-storage_encryption}

-All the data that is hosted in a LogDNA instance is encrypted at rest using **AES 256**.
+All the data that is hosted in a logging instance is encrypted at rest using **AES 256**.

-When an {{site.data.keyword.cloud_notm}} service sends data to a LogDNA instance, data is encrypted in transit over HTTPS.
+When an {{site.data.keyword.cloud_notm}} service sends data to a logging instance, data is encrypted in transit over HTTPS.

 When a user requests an export, the data is encrypted during transit, and is also encrypted at rest in {{site.data.keyword.cos_full_notm}} (COS).